IBM/dbb-git-migration-modeler/README.md

 The utility is made of 4 scripts which are meant to be run in the following sequence:

-1. [Extract Applications script (1-extractApplication.sh)](./1-extractApplications.sh): this script scans the content of the provided datasets and assesses each member based on the provided input files.
+1. [Extract Applications script (1-extractApplication.sh)](./src/scripts/1-extractApplications.sh): this script scans the content of the provided datasets and assesses each member based on the provided input files.
-For each member found, it searches in the Applications Mapping YAML file if a naming convention, after being applied as a filter, matches the member name:
+For each member found, it searches in the `Applications Mapping` YAML file if a naming convention, after being applied as a filter, matches the member name:
    * If it's a match, the member is assigned to the application that owns the matching naming convention.
    * If no pattern is found matching, the member is assigned to the *UNASSIGNED* application.
    * **Outputs**: After the execution of this script, a *work-configs* directory is created with 2 files for each application found.
       * An initial Application Descriptor file.
       * DBB Migration mapping file depending on the definitions in the *Repository Paths* mapping file.

-2. [Run Migrations script (2-runMigrations.sh)](./2-runMigrations.sh): this script executes the DBB Migration utility for each application with the generated DBB Migration Mapping files created by the Extract Applications script.
+2. [Run Migrations script (2-runMigrations.sh)](./src/scripts/2-runMigrations.sh): this script executes the DBB Migration utility for each application with the generated DBB Migration Mapping files created by the Extract Applications script.
 It will copy all the files assigned to the given applications subfolders.
 Unassigned members are migrated into an *UNASSIGNED* application.
 The outcome of this script are subfolders created in the *work-applications* folder for each application.
 A side outcome of this step is the documentation about non-roundtripable and non-printable characters for each application.

-3. [Classification script (3-classify.sh)](./3-classify): this script facilitates the scanning of the source code and the classification process.
-It calls two groovy scripts ([scanApplications.groovy](./scanApplications.sh) and [assessUsage.groovy](./assessUsage.groovy)) to respectively scans the content of each files of the applications using the DBB scanner, and assess how Include Files and Programs are used by all the applications.
+3. [Classification script (3-classify.sh)](./src/scripts/3-classify.sh): this script facilitates the scanning of the source code and the classification process.
+It calls two groovy scripts ([scanApplication.groovy](./src/groovy/scanApplication.groovy) and [assessUsage.groovy](./src/groovy/assessUsage.groovy)) to respectively scans the content of each files of the applications using the DBB scanner, and assess how Include Files and Programs are used by all the applications.
    * For the scanning phase, the script iterates through the list of identified applications, and uses the DBB scanner to understand the dependencies for each artifacts.
    This information is stored in a local, temporary DBB metadatastore on the USS filesystem, that holds the dependencies information.